TomLXXVI/python-hvac/README.md

 **fluid_flow**<br>
 A package about fluid flow in pipes and ducts and for designing and analyzing pipe and duct network systems.
-It includes a large number of fittings taken from Crane Technical Paper No. 410M and SMACNA's HVAC Systems Duct Design Manual.
+It includes a large number of fittings taken from *Crane's TECHNICAL PAPER NO. 410M* and *SMACNA's HVAC SYSTEMS DUCT DESIGN MANUAL*.

 **refrigerant_piping**<br>
 Package for sizing refrigerant lines (suction line, discharge line, and liquid